Application and Administration Support

 Please be aware that the upload account is fully automatic and questions you send there will be deleted without reading.

 Starting 2014, all applicants have to apply online in our application system.
-This means that, if you are applying for a DAAD scholarship, you also need to upload all documents we ask for, including the DAAD application form you can find on their website.
+This means that, if you are applying for a DAAD scholarship, you also need to upload all documents we ask for, including the DAAD application form you can find here.
 If this form is missing, you will have to be disqualified, unfortunately, since it is just as important as the other documents we ask for.

 No - you only need to apply online and upload your documents to the online application system.
 We do not accept paper applications.